How to Be More Mindful at Home

 Detach yourself from your phone before bed

 Find yourself unconsciously scrolling through Instagram until late?
-Try turning your phone off before bed in order to relax the mind and get a good nights sleep.
+Try turning your phone off or switching to airplane mode before bed in order to relax the mind and get a good night’s sleep.
 If you’re looking at your phone out of boredom, stress or a sense or restlessness, the chances are you’ll feel better if you switch it off.

 Featured image: Florencia Viadana on Unsplash